The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 renderMessages();

-const response = await client.ai.chat.sendMessage(
+const stream = await client.ai.chat.sendMessage({

-question: userInput,
+message: userInput,

 datasourceId: 'my-datasource',

-onProgress: (message) => {
+stream.on('progress', (message) => {

 showProgressIndicator(message);

-onTextChunk: (chunk) => {
+stream.on('text', (content) => {

-currentMessage += chunk;
+currentMessage += content;

 // Update streaming message in UI